udamir/youtrack-workflow-cli/README.md

 ytw logs [workflow-name...] [--watch]
 ```

 View logs for a selected workflow rules.
 This helps you monitor the behavior of your workflows in real-time.

 Options:
-- `--watch` - watch for file changes and push changes to YouTrack
+- `--watch` - watch for new logs in YouTrack and
-- If no workflow names are provided, it will prompt you to select from available workflows in project.
+- If workflow names are provided, it will prompt you to select rules from provided workflows.

 ### Types